psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 #### Using Scheduled Builds
 Alternatively, we can use AppVeyor
 [Scheduled Builds][url-appveyor-scheduled-builds] feature to run Coverity Scan.
-For example I use the following crontab expression to launch Coverity build at 5:00 p.m.
+For example, I use the following crontab expression to launch Coverity build at 5:00 p.m.
 UTC+03 on Friday: `0 14 * * 5`.
 There is built-in variable named `APPVEYOR_SCHEDULED_BUILD` which is set to `True` when the build is a scheduled one.
-I find this approach more convenient so I'll stick to it for the rest of the article.
+I find this approach more convenient, so I'll stick to it for the rest of the article.

 ### Downloading Coverity Build Tool